tranquilsnowwolf47/Persona-5-Metaverse-Social-System/README.md

 I took one of my favorite JRPGs and games of all time, Persona 5, and translated it's combat system into social interaction, making social interaction a fun game with rewards for improving your skills and a constant sense of novelty while improving real-life professional and personal skills.

+For a long time, I had undiagnosed ADHD, it I struggled to work with my brain, causing lots of unnecessary difficulty through learning and concepts that I just didn't seem to understand for most of my childhood.
+However, in my adult years, I began to realize that ADHD brains really like gamifying things and using analogies, so this system was created with that in mind.
+The Metaverse Social System is neurodivergent-friendly and still optimal to use by neurotypical people, it's just particularly effective towards those with ADHD.

 While taking classes in the traditional art of Shaolin Kempo Karate, I learned about the concept of pressure testing, which involves having to perform a practiced effort under stress and pressure, which would reveal how effective that technique would actually be when it counts.
 This would go for my combinations, self-defense techniques etc.

 After learning about this concept, I randomly thought "what if I tried doing this with social skills"?